Fractional-reserve banking: Economic function

 Fractional-reserve banking allows banks to provide credit, which represent immediate liquidity to borrowers.
 The banks also provide longer-term loans, and act as financial intermediaries for those funds.
 Less liquid forms of deposit (such as time deposits) or riskier classes of financial assets (such as equities or long-term bonds) may lock up a depositor's wealth for a period of time, making it unavailable for use on demand.
 This "borrowing short, lending long" or maturity transformation function of fractional-reserve banking is a role that, according to many economists, can be considered to be an important function of the commercial banking system.

 The process of fractional-reserve banking expands the money supply of the economy but also increases the risk that a bank cannot meet its depositor withdrawals.
 Modern central banking allows banks to practice fractional-reserve banking with inter-bank business transactions with a reduced risk of bankruptcy.

-Additionally, according to macroeconomic theory, a well-regulated fractional-reserve bank system also benefits the economy by providing regulators with powerful tools for influencing the money supply and interest rates.
-Many economists believe that these should be adjusted by the government to promote macroeconomic stability.
+Additionally, according to macroeconomic theory, a well-regulated fractional-reserve bank system could be used by the central bank to influence the money supply and interest rates.
+Influencing interest rates are an important part of monetary policy used by central banks to promote macroeconomic stability.
+Historically, central banks have occasionally changed reserve requirements discretionarily in order to influence the money supply directly and via that mechanism the interest rate level.
+Today, however, this implementation policy is rarely used.
+In the US, the Federal Reserve eliminated reserve requirements entirely in 2020, instead preferring to use changes in the interest rate paid on reserves held by commercial banks as its most important monetary policy instrument to directly influence the broader interest rate level in the economy.

 Money creation process

 When a loan is made by the commercial bank, the bank creates new demand deposits and the money supply expands by the size of the loan.

 The proceeds of most bank loans are not in the form of currency.
 Banks typically make loans by accepting promissory notes in exchange for credits they make to the borrowers' deposit accounts.
 Deposits created in this way are sometimes called derivative deposits and are part of the process of creation of money by commercial banks.
 Issuing loan proceeds in the form of paper currency and current coins is considered to be a weakness in internal control.

 The money creation process is also affected by the currency drain ratio (the propensity of the public to hold banknotes rather than deposit them with a commercial bank), and the safety reserve ratio (excess reserves beyond the legal requirement that commercial banks voluntarily hold).
-Data for "excess" reserves and vault cash are published regularly by the Federal Reserve in the United States.
+Data for reserves and vault cash are published regularly by the Federal Reserve in the United States.
+The Federal Reserve does not impose a reserve requirement, but pays interest on reserve balances, influencing the general interest rate level in the economy in that way.

 Just as taking out a new loan expands the money supply, the repayment of bank loans reduces the money supply.